 1. Tabacco 1:25000, No. 3 - Cortina d'Ampezzo

-The whole massif (except the ski resort) is part of the Dolomites natural park.
+The whole massif (except the ski resort) is part of the Dolomites Natural Park.

 Summer and autumn months are the most appropriate.
 In early summer you should count on many snow rests on the northern side of the mountain, so take with you the appropriate equipment.
 In autumn months (October and especially November) you can expect some snow, icy rocks and very cold evenings.

-In the Dolomites natural park camping is not allowed.
+In the Dolomites Natural Park, camping is not allowed.

 At the time I was there (first half of October), it was completely empty.

-It is open all year around.
+It is open all year round.